kantega/notsoserial/README.md

 ## Which classes are rejected?

-By default, invoker-defender unserializes the following classes:
+By default, invoker-defender rejects deserialization of the following classes:

 * org.apache.commons.collections.functors.InvokerTransformer
 * org.apache.commons.collections4.functors.InvokerTransformer